sammadu1/API-Exercise/README.md

 - Remember that all scripts and code should be runnable either on Linux or MacOS

 ### 5. Whatever you can think of
 Do you have more ideas to optimize your workflow or automate deployment?
 Feel free to go wild and dazzle us with your solutions.
+Here's a couple of ideas:

+- Implement a CI/CD pipeline
+- Configure a logging or monitoring system
+- Scan the Docker image for security vulnerabilities